Qihoo360/huststore/hustdb/doc/doc/en/api/ha/peer_count.md

 **Parameter:**

 This interface is used to get the node count of the backend `hustdb`.
-Interfaces that depend on this `API` are:
+Interfaces that rely on this `API` are:

 * [stat](stat.md)
 * [stat_all](stat_all.md)